Skip to content

 SESSION_KEY="generate a secret key using 'openssl rand -hex 32'"

-CONTAINER_ORIGIN="http://YOUR_CONTAINER_NAME:8080/" # url of the deployed taskchampion-sync-server container
+CONTAINER_ORIGIN="http://YOUR_CONTAINER_NAME:8080/" # URL of the deployed taskchampion-sync-server container

 CLIENT_ID="client_ID" # Google Auth Secret